-This page applies to class MA vehicles only.
+This page applies to class MA vehicles (passenger vehicles) only.
 Please confirm your vehicle belongs to class MA before importing under the ‘special interest’ category.

 You may be able to import and register such a vehicle without needing an exemption, but to do so you will need to meet a number of specific conditions and apply for a special interest vehicle permit.

 The requirements mean motoring enthusiasts are able to bring in non-compliant vehicles that are designated as special interest vehicles, provided that all the specified requirements are met.

 This information should be read in conjunction with Factsheet 44 Importing a motor vehicle, which outlines the overall requirements for importing a vehicle into New Zealand.

 To import a class LC, LD or LE vehicle under the ‘special interest’ category see the special interest motorcycles page.